-Jane Grant-Kels MDProfessor of Dermatology, Pathology and Pediatrics; Founding Department Chair Emeritus; Vice Chair of the Department of Dermatology; Founding Director Emeritus of the UCONN Dermatopathology Lab and Dermatology Residency program; Director of the Cutaneous Oncology and Melanoma Program; University of Connecticut Health Center and School of Medicine, Farmington, Connecticut; Adjunct Professor of Dermatology, Dermatology Department, University of Florida
+Jane Grant-Kels MDProfessor of Dermatology, Pathology and Pediatrics; Founding Department Chair Emeritus; Vice Chair, Department of Dermatology; Founding Director Emeritus, UCONN Dermatopathology Lab and Dermatology Residency Program; Director, Cutaneous Oncology and Melanoma Program; University of Connecticut Health Center and School of Medicine, Farmington, Connecticut; Adjunct Professor of Dermatology, Dermatology Department, University of Florida, Gainesville, Florida

 Dr. Jane Grant-Kels is Professor and founding Chair of the Department of Dermatology at the University of Connecticut (UCONN) Health Center and Medical School.
 She was the founding director of the dermatology residency program and founding director of the dermatopathology laboratory.
 She remains the founding director of both the Cutaneous Oncology Center and Melanoma Program.